Edited by: Jessica Merritt

 The High Roller is so big that it takes 30 minutes just to complete 1 revolution!
 Families can even participate in the S.T.E.M Family Field Trip Guide which comes with a lesson plan that incorporates architectural design, technology, geography, science, math, and more in relation to the ride.

-To make this ride even more enticing, family discounts are available as well.
+To make this ride even more enticing, family discounts are available.

-Whether you have a favorite magician or you are just looking for a fun evening, you will have plenty of options.
-From the classics like Penn and Teller, David Copperfield, and Blue Man Group to shows that are a bit more extreme like Criss Angel MINDFREAK (suitable for ages 10+), everyone in the family is guaranteed to be entertained.
+Whether you have a favorite magician or you’re just looking for a fun evening, you will have plenty of options.
+From the classics such as Penn and Teller, David Copperfield, and Blue Man Group to variety shows like America’s Got Talent presents Super Stars Live, everyone in the family is guaranteed to be entertained.

 Tickets for popular (and child-friendly) shows can sell out, so be sure to book in advance if you want to see something specific.